twumasiclement/Mathematical-modelling-of-Gyrodactylus-parasite-dynamics/README.md

 # Below are the labels of the main R codes/scripts of our individual-based stochastic simulation model:

 1. `Simulation-single-fish-script.r`: Codes to simulate data for a single fish (given specific covariate information)
-2. `Simulation-Group-fish-script.r`: Codes to simulate data for a group of fish fish (in a fashion similar to the observed data)
+2. `Simulation-Group-fish-script.r`: Codes to simulate data for a group of fish (in a fashion similar to the observed data)
 3. `Update-exactSSA-script.r`: Codes for updating exact SSA (i.e., updating simulation events across the 4 body regions: Tail, Lower region, Upper region, & Head)
 4. `Update-tauleaping-script.r`: Codes for updating tau-leaping (i.e., updating simulation events across the 4 body regions: Tail, Lower region, Upper region, & Head)
 5. `Descriptors-Data-script.r`: Codes for extracting experimental descriptors (given the high-dimensional observed data)